-Non-independent Director (former CEO) Mr. Drake is the President (since April 1985) and founding partner of Drake Goodwin Corporation, a London, Ontario private investment firm with diverse interests.
+Independent Director Mr. Drake is the President (since April 1985) and founding partner of Drake Goodwin Corporation, a London, Ontario private investment firm with diverse interests.
 Mr. Drake is also a partner in Cassandra Capital L.P., a private venture capital firm specializing in early stage technology investments.
 He is currently Vice Chairman of Children's Choice Learning Centers, a private company and a leading provider of corporate childcare in the United States.
 From 2002-2008 Mr. Drake was Chairman of DGM Bank and Trust Inc., a privately owned offshore bank located in Barbados.
 He is also co-owner of Redtail Golf Course, an exclusive private golf course located near Port Stanley, Ontario.
 Mr. Drake has provided extensive support to community events and was appointed an Honorary Colonel of the 1st Hussars of the Royal Canadian Armored Corps in 1999.
-Mr. Drake obtained his BA and LLB degrees from the University of Western Ontario and has been a member of the Law Society of Upper Canada since 1973.
+Mr. Drake obtained his BA and LLB degrees from the University of Western Ontario and was a member of the Law Society of Upper Canada from 1973-2012.

-- 2009-present, iLOOKABOUT Corp., a TSXV listed company Chairman of the Board since May 2009. - 2006-2008, Discovery Air Inc., a TSX listed company.
+- 2009 to present, iLOOKABOUT Corp., a TSXV listed company. - 2006 to 2008, Discovery Air Inc., a TSX listed company.

-Board/Committee Membersh nip Attendance
+Board/Committee Membersh Atte endance

 Board (Chair) 7 of 7 100%

 Combined Total 7 of 7 100%

-Equity Ownership (1)
+Equ uity Ownership (1)

-Common Shares : Stock Options Warrants
+Common Shares S Stock Options Warrants

-8,696,581 734,802 3,196,428
+6,166,134 3,352,678